• Home

 Adding the creamed butter to the dry ingredients.

-Bake the cake in the center rack at 350 degrees Fahrenheit for 37 minutes until the top is golden and slightly springy when carefully touched.
+Scoop the batter into a parchment lined 8 inch cake pan and then smooth the top with a butter knife.
+Bake the cake in the center rack at 350 degrees Fahrenheit for 37 minutes or until the top is golden and slightly springy when carefully touched.

 Let the cake cool almost completely in the pan before trying to remove.